by Bill McBride on 4/05/2016 09:02:00 AM

-Home prices nationwide, including distressed sales, increased by 6.8 percent in October 2015 compared with October 2014 and increased by 1.0 percent in October 2015 compared with September 2015, according to the CoreLogic HPI.Click on graph for larger image.
+Home prices nationwide, including distressed sales, increased year over year by 6.8 percent in February 2016 compared with February 2015 and increased month over month by 1.1 percent in February 2016 compared with January 2016, according to the CoreLogic HPI.Click on graph for larger image.

 This graph shows the national CoreLogic HPI data since 1976.
 January 2000 = 100.